-In Café Central in Herrengasse 14, with its wonderful vaulted ceiling, we almost feel like we are in a cathedral of coffee.
-Arthur Schnitzler, Sigmund Freud, Leon Trotsky or Peter Altenberg have already felt comfortable here.
-The latter even had his table reserved for him, and today his statue at the coffee entrance watches over what's going on in his regular café.
-Unlike the Café Frauenhuber, we have to wait for a table to be assigned to us.
-The rush of international tourists is great here.
-Even if it takes a while, we are glad that we have a cozy corner for us and can follow the events in the Café Central in peace and quiet.
-Particularly inviting is the patisserie counter in the middle of the café, where not only Sachertorte, plum cake or apricot cake lure.
-Imaginative cream slices with fruit, poppy seeds or pots tempt us as well.
-We order a Viennese melange and a Franciscan and observe the constantly streaming in guests from all over the world.
-Unlike the Café Frauenhuber, the audience here is more international, and the café is filled to the last seat.
-Real coffee house atmosphere does not want to arise here despite the impressive architecture.
+In Café Central at Herrengasse 14, with its wonderful vaulted ceiling, we almost feel like we are in a coffee cathedral.
+Arthur Schnitzler, Sigmund Freud, Leon Trotsky and Peter Altenberg all felt at home here.
+The latter even had a table that was always reserved for him here, and today his statue at the coffee entrance watches over what is happening in his favorite café.
+Unlike at Café Frauenhuber, we first have to wait here for a table to be assigned to us.
+The rush of international tourists is big here.
+Even if it takes a little while, we're glad that we have a cozy corner to ourselves and can follow what's going on in Café Central in peace and quiet.

-One thing has shown us our tour through three Viennese coffee houses: they are very different and it is fun to try the various specialties of the coffee houses.
-We can hardly believe it, but at first the Viennese should not have been so enthusiastic about the intense and bitter taste of the coffee bean.
-Only when they refined the broth with milk, they began to mouth, and from the Viennese melange a whole series of delicious coffee blends developed, which were further developed with fantasy to ever new coffee creations.
+Our tour of three Viennese coffee houses showed us one thing: They are very different and it's fun to try out the various specialties of the coffee houses.
+We can hardly believe it, but initially the Viennese are said not to have been that enthusiastic about the intense and bitter taste of the coffee bean.
+It was only when they refined the drink brewed from it with milk that they began to like it, and the Viennese Melange resulted in a whole range of delicious coffee blends, which were further developed with imagination into ever new coffee creations.

 - Vienna Shopping away from the mainstream